orchidas/DiffGFDN/README.md

 ## Data-driven late reverberation interpolation in coupled spaces using the Common Slopes model

-We investigate the modelling of position-dependent directional late reverberation in coupled spaces.
-We assume we have a set of <b> Spatial Room Impulse Responses (SRIRs) </b> (encoded in ambisonics) measured at several locations in the space.
+The modelling of position-dependent directional late reverberation in coupled spaces is investigated.
+From a set of <b> Spatial Room Impulse Responses (SRIRs) </b> (encoded in ambisonics) measured at several locations in the space, late reverberation at any location is generalised using machine learning.

-To generalise the late reverberation at any point in the space, we leverage the <b>Common Slopes (CS)</b> model.
-We train MLPs in octave bands to learn the weights of the decay kernels, known as the CS amplitudes, in the spherical harmonics domain.
+To do this, the <b>Common Slopes (CS)</b> model is leveraged.
+MLPs are trained in octave bands to learn the weights of the decay kernels, known as the CS amplitudes, in the spherical harmonics domain.
 White noise, shaped in octave bands by the predicted CS parameters, is used to synthesise the direction-dependent late reverberation tail.
 As the user navigates, the MLPs update the CS amplitudes, a new reverberation tail is synthesised and time-varying convolution is performed on the input signal and the synthesised late tail.

 ### Dataset

-We have been using the dataset published [here](https://zenodo.org/records/13338346) which has three coupled rooms simulated with Treble's hybrid solver and has 2nd order ambisonic SRIRs at 838 receiver locations for a single source location.
-This has been saved in the path `resources/Georg_3Room_FDTD/`.
+We have tested on the dataset published [here](https://zenodo.org/records/13338346) which has three coupled rooms simulated with Treble's hybrid solver and has 2nd order ambisonic SRIRs at 838 receiver locations for a single source location.
 To parse the dataset and save the SRIRs and CS parameters in octave bands, run `python3 src/convert_mat_to_pkl_ambi.py`.

 ### Training